This function takes a predinfo object and applies (maps) a new data to

 Character variable giving the name of the column in

-that represents the observed binary outcomes (should be coded 0 and 1 for non-event and event, respectively).
-Only relevant formodel_type
+new_datathat represents the observed binary outcomes (should be coded 0 and 1 for non-event and event, respectively).
+Only relevant formodel_type="logistic"; leave asNULLotherwise.
+Leave asNULLifnew_datadoes not contain any outcomes.- survival_time

 Character variable giving the name of the column in

-that represents the observed survival times.
-Only relevant formodel_type
+new_datathat represents the observed survival times.
+Only relevant formodel_type="survival"; leave asNULLotherwise.
+Leave asNULLifnew_datadoes not contain any survival outcomes.- event_indicator

 Character variable giving the name of the column in

-that represents the observed survival indicator (1 for event, 0 for censoring).
-Only relevant formodel_type
+new_datathat represents the observed survival indicator (1 for event, 0 for censoring).
+Only relevant formodel_type="survival"; leave asNULLotherwise.
+Leave asNULLifnew_datadoes not contain any survival outcomes.

 Details

-This function maps a new dataset onto a pred_info
+This function maps a new dataset onto a pred_info object.
+The

 new dataset might be a validation dataset (to test the performance of the